 Go whale watching

 Or see a pod of dolphins and porpoises, too.
 If you head to the Reykjavík’s Old Harbour there are several companies offering daily whale watching trips.
 With price boards and staff on hand to answer any queries, you can simply pop along to find out more information.
-We chose to go with Elding – the Capital’s original tour operator and had a wonderful experience spotting white beaked dolphins and a minke whale.
+We chose to go with Elding – the Capital’s original tour operator (read here for a full review) and had a wonderful experience spotting white-beaked dolphins and a minke whale.

 Get a Reykjavík city card